arya4114/Investment-Portfolio-Optimization/README.md

 **Data Best Practices**
 1. Data Cleaning: All stock data and financial metrics were cleaned for missing or erroneous values before analysis.
 2. Normalization: Financial metrics such as PE Ratios, DER, and SMA were normalized to ensure that they contribute equally to the optimization process.
-3. Live Data Integration: Using APIs like Zerodha Kite and Google Finance, the portfolio's performance is tracked in real time, with OHLC (Open, High, Low, Close) data being fed into the model for up-to-date predictions and decisions.
+3. Live Data Integration: Using APIs like Google Finance, the portfolio's performance is tracked in real time, with OHLC (Open, High, Low, Close) data being fed into the model for up-to-date predictions and decisions.
 4. Historical Data Validation: Data was validated against historical performance to test the effectiveness of the optimization algorithms.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------